Programme of Events

 Friday 19 June 10:00-17:00 | In person

-Led by Ewan Kirkland.
+Led by Dr Ewan Kirkland and Gavin Lewis

 This one-day event explores the historical, creative, and technical connections between animation and digital games.